|Address201 S Grant Ave Columbus, OH|

-Out-of-state residents can expect to pay more.
+Out-of-state students can expect to pay more.
 While the costs for room, board, and other expenses are the same, out-of-state tuition is significantly higher.
 Out-of-state students must pay $12,649 in tuition.

 Students at Franklin University are eligible for federal financial aid.
-The average federal aid awarded to students at Franklin University was $4,563 last year. with 71% of students were awarded federal aid.
+The average federal aid awarded to students at Franklin University was $4,563 last year, with 71% of students being awarded federal aid.
 This shows that if you apply for federal aid, you have a good chance of receiving it.

 Student composition is an important deciding factor for most students applying to Franklin University.

 Franklin University has a good gender split, with 54% of undergraduates being female and 46% of undergraduates being male.

 At the school, most students are Ohio residents; in fact, 92% of all students reside in Ohio.
 However, 8% of students come from out-of-state .